thomasmatlock/portal-threejs/README.md

 -   **React Three Fiber Team** - For making 3D web development accessible
 -   **Portal Community** - For inspiration and continued passion for the franchise

+## Code Quality & Enforcement

+-   Latest enforcement run flagged LOC and complexity violations in UI, models, and orchestrators.
+-   Top files for refactoring are listed in the [CHANGELOG.md](CHANGELOG.md).
+-   See `test/principles_enforcement.md` for enforcement process and architectural rationale.

 ---

 _"The cake is a lie, but the code is real."_